 In March 2016, the Board approved special strategic retention awards to certain key employees that include the KMP.
 All awards granted were reduced on a pro-rata basis due to the new MIP plan implemented in 2018.
-These awards were granted in the form of cash retention and will vest on the third anniversary of the award.
-Mr Olsen's and Mr Closner's awards of \$550,685 and \$77,054, respectively, will vest in March 2019.
-If the senior executive is terminated for reasons other than for cause, the award will be prorated (with a minimum of one third the original award value) and remain outstanding and payable on the original vesting date.
+These awards were granted in the form of cash retention vesting on the third anniversary of the award.
+Mr Olsen's and Mr Closner's awards of \$550,685 and \$77,054, respectively, vested and were paid out during 2019.

 Furthermore, in 2018, the Board approved a one-time additional bonus incentive for certain members of senior leadership.
 The performance bonus is payable upon the Company achieving metrics for the fiscal year ending 2020 which are materially above budget.
-In the event the Company achieves the performance targets, eligible participants will receive a one-time \$200,000 cash payment which would become payable in 2021.All KMP with the exception of the CEO are eligible to participate in this bonus plan.
+In the event the Company achieves the performance targets, eligible participants will receive a one-time \$200,000 cash payment which would become payable in 2021.
+All KMP with the exception of the CEO are eligible to participate in this bonus plan.
+As of 31 December 2019, it is not probable that the Company will achieve the required performance targets.
+Therefore, the Company has not recognised an expense or accrued a liability for these one-time bonus incentives.